cgblockchain/slate/source/index.html.md

-pdf | A base64 File String | This is your pdf who is attach it to the signed doc, will be signed every page. params.title | String | The title of the given pdf params.file_name | String title | The filename with his extension, `mytitle.pdf` params.log | A png base 64 File String | This is your logo who will be show on the signed pdf. signatures.hash | A hash string | This hash string is the sign of a person, represented as string. signatures.email | Email String | The email of the person. signatures.name | String | The name of the person.
+pdf | A base64 File String | This is your pdf who is attach it to the signed doc, will be signed every page. params.title | String | The title of the given pdf params.file_name | String title | The filename with his extension, `mytitle.pdf` params.logo | A png base 64 File String | This is your logo who will be show on the signed pdf. signatures.hash | A hash string | This hash string is the sign of a person, represented as string. signatures.email | Email String | The email of the person. signatures.name | String | The name of the person.